AnonymousPlanet/thgtoa/guide.md

 Companies like Facebook have used advanced face recognition for years[^116][^117] and have been using other means (Satellite imagery) to create maps of "people" around the world[^118].

 If you are walking in a touristy place, you'll most likely appear in someone's selfie within minutes without knowing it.
-That person will then proceed to upload that selfie to various platforms (Twitter, Google Photos, Instagram, Facebook, Snapchat, ...).
+That person will then proceed to upload that selfie to various platforms (Twitter, Google Photos, Instagram, Facebook, Snapchat ...).
 Those platforms will then apply face recognition algorithms to those pictures under the pretext of allowing better/easier tagging or to better organize your photo library.
 In addition to this, the same picture will provide a precise timestamp and in most cases geolocation of where it was taken.
 Even if the person doesn't provide a timestamp and geolocation, it can still be guessed with other means[^119][^120].

 Here are a few resources for even trying this yourself: